-Applicants must provide a cover letter, a completed application form (available from the conservation district office or website www.Skagitcd.org), a resume, and three professional references.
-Applications must be received as hard copy or email skagitcd.org to the Skagit Conservation District (SCD) office on or before 4:00 pm, November 27, 2020.
+Applicants must provide a cover letter, a completed application form found here, www.skagitcd.org/employment, or by calling the SCD office, a resume, and three professional references.
+Applications must be received as hard copy or email skagitcd.org to the Skagit Conservation District (SCD) office.
 Applicants may be subject to a background check.

-For more information contact Bill Blake at 360-428-4313. bill@skagitcd.org is directly responsible to the Executive Director and works under the technical supervision as identified by the Executive Director.
+For more information contact Bill Blake at 360-428-4313. bill@skagitcd.org